 What Greece Says#

-What’s been promised:
+What had been promised:

 - A 3-month adjustment period was planned for DEDDIE to build the platform